-[▼] on estimates supplied by the Agency.
-It is understood and agreed that the Contract shall cover the quantities actually ordered for delivery during the term of the Contract, whether more or less than the quantities shown.
-Service: The scope of the service to be provided will be more clearly defined in the specifications included herewith.
-Combined Service and Goods: The scope of the service and deliverable goods to be provided will be more clearly defined in the specifications included herewith.
+\checkmark Open End Contract: Quantities listed in this Solicitation are approximations only, based on estimates supplied by the Agency.
+It is understood and agreed that the Contract shall cover the quantities actually ordered for delivery during the term of the Contract, whether more or less than the quantities shown. -

+Ш Service: The scope of the service to be provided will be more clearly defined in the specificat ions includ ed here with.

+Combined : Service and Goods: The scope of the e service and deliverable goods to 1 эe ll be more cle